 - 1. Proposals will be evaluated by the NSF, using its criteria.
 The BSF will create a small screening panel to quickly examine the role of the Israelis in the applications, and ascertain that it is meaningful, and that they have the knowhow and facilities to perform their part in the research.
 This panel will also advise the BSF regarding the budget requests, but will not evaluate the scientific merit of the applications.
 However, Israelis may possibly take part in the NSF evaluation process as panel members and/or external reviewers. - 2.
-BSF is likely to fund any Israeli whose partner in this program is funded by the NSF, subject to the eligibility constraints listed above, availability of funds, and advice of the Israeli screening panel. - 3.
+BSF is likely to fund any Israeli whose partner in this program is funded by the NSF, subject to the eligibility constraints, availability of funds, and advice of the screening panel. - 3.
 NSF uses a conventional peer review system with expert panels and ad-hoc (external) reviews for full proposals.
-However, unlike the practice in Israel, panel members serve in an advisory capacity, and final decisions lie with the program directors and their management.
+However, unlike the practice in Israel, panel members serve in an advisory capacity, and final decisions lie with the program officers and their management.
 These post-panel officials may introduce additional considerations such as whether the research topic already has support from the U.S. government, whether support from other NSF programs may be sought, etc. - 4.
-Israeli applicants are advised that they should pay particular attention to the NSF evaluation criteria, http://nsf.gov/bfa/dias/policy/merit_review/, which may include issues such as broad impact, data management, etc. That are either missing in BSF/ISF applications, or have a greatly different meaning (particularly the term 'broad impact').
+Israeli applicants are advised that they should pay particular attention to the NSF evaluation criteria, http://nsf.gov/bfa/dias/policy/merit_review/, which may include issues such as broad impact, data management, etc., which are either missing in BSF/ISF applications, or have a greatly different meaning (particularly the term 'broad impact').
 Failure to appropriately refer to such topics by the U.S. partner may be detrimental to the proposal, including its rejection without review.
+Israeli input to the broad impact statement is not essential, but may help improve the competiveness of the application.